MystenLabs/walrus-docs/docs/dev-guide/dev-operations.md

 client, or a publisher that accepts and publishes blobs via HTTP.

-Walrus currently allows the storage of blobs up to a maximum size that may be determined through the `walrus info` command.
+Walrus currently allows the storage of blobs up to a maximum size that may be determined through the [`walrus info`](../usage/client-cli.md#walrus-system-information) CLI command.
+The maximum blob size is currently 957&nbsp;MiB.
 You may store larger blobs by splitting them into smaller chunks.

 Blobs are stored for a certain number of _epochs_, as specified at the time they were stored.
 Walrus storage nodes ensure that within these epochs a read succeeds.
 The Walrus devnet only uses a single